-- Even before Gov. Inslee's "Stay Home, Stay Healthy" order took effect March 23, public health officials recommended people at higher risk of severe illness (60 and older, underlying health conditions or pregnant) should stay home and away from large groups of people as much as possible.
+- Public health officials recommend that people at higher risk of severe illness (60 and older, underlying health conditions or pregnant) stay home and away from large groups of people as much as possible.

 - Wash your hands well often, cough into a tissue or your elbow, and avoid touching your eyes, nose or mouth.